biologyangel/analysis-of-gene-data/README.md

 -   Distinguishing between processing the whole data list vs. individual items in a loop.
 -   Correctly applying conditional logic (if) within a loop.
--   Managing variable scope and initialization (e.g., initializing sums/counts before a loop).
+-   Managing variable scope and initialization (counts before a loop).
 -   Using appropriate methods to collect conditional results (.append() to a list).
 -   Accessing both item value and index during iteration (enumerate()).
 -   Debugging code to achieve desired output formatting and logic.